In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 • Include a summary of what your video covers (including your keyword phrase) at the beginning

-• Make viewers want to stay till the end by previewing what’s coming up later (towards the end of your video) at the beginning of your video.
-Give them a reason to stick around.
+• Make viewers want to stay till the end by previewing what’s coming up later at the beginning of your video, giving them a reason to stick around

 • Include your keyword throughout the video